-Seated at the edge of the bay, with a sweeping view down Market Street, the San Francisco Ferry Building is not only an architectural landmark and major transit center, but also a dining destination for this food-obsessed city.
-Built in 1898 as a hub for trains and ferries, New York architect A. Page Brown designed the clock tower after a cathedral in Seville, Spain, while installing soul-lifting arches and skylights.
+Seated at the edge of the bay, with a sweeping view down Market Street, the San Francisco Ferry Building is not only an architectural landmark and major transit center, but a dining destination for this food-obsessed city.
+Built in 1898 as a hub for trains and ferries, New York architect A. Page Brown designed the clock tower after one in a cathedral in Seville, Spain, and created an interior of soul-lifting arches and skylights.
 Today, it’s mostly known as a sanctum for local food — home to what is probably the Bay Area’s most prestigious farmers’ market and an emporium for food and beverages made by local artisans, feeding hungry travelers and locals alike.

-The shops that line the indoor marketplace include such celebrated restaurants as the Slanted Door, Boulettes Larder, and Brown Sugar Kitchen.
-But there are lower-profile food vendors, too, as well as everything from fresh produce to oysters to sourdough bread and cheese — everything you need to assemble the perfect little picnic, pick up a quick snack, or take home ingredients for dinner.
+The shops that line the indoor marketplace include such celebrated restaurants as Boulettes Larder and Hog Island Oyster Co.
+But there are lower-profile food vendors, too, as well as everything from fresh produce to nut brittle to sourdough bread and cheese — whatever you’d need to assemble the perfect little picnic, pick up a quick snack, or take home ingredients for dinner.

-Feeling overwhelmed by the huge crowds of both locals and slow-moving sightseers?
+Feeling overwhelmed by the huge crowds of locals or frustrated by slow-moving sightseers?
 Here’s our guide to the Ferry Building Marketplace’s greatest hits.

 This brisk Japanese takeout spot is a treasure trove for the grab-and-go lunch connoisseur, with its tidy and surprisingly abundant bento boxes, its beef curry bowls, and its decent-enough sushi.
 The hidden gems in the display counter are the selection of pre-packed sandwiches, which include a shrimp katsu number ($9) that is one of the market’s better lunch deals.
 It’s a killer combination: a crunchy deep-fried shrimp cake topped with a scoop of rich Japanese-style egg salad and sandwiched between two slices of pillowy milk bread.